Skip to main content

 +

-A typical Florida FSBO sale that requires a buyer to obtain mortgage financing takes 45–75 days from accepted offer to closing — and that assumes no inspection issues, appraisal gaps, or financing delays.
+A typical Florida FSBO sale requiring buyer financing takes 45–75 days from accepted offer to closing — and that assumes no inspection issues, appraisal gaps, or financing delays.
 In slower markets or for homes needing repairs, 90+ days is common.
-By contrast, a cash buyer like Cash Buyers Network can close in as few as 4 days from accepted offer to wired funds.
+By contrast, Cash Buyers Network can close in as few as 4 days from accepted offer to wired funds.
 The speed difference matters most for sellers carrying a vacant property, facing foreclosure, managing a probate estate, or dealing with a life change that demands a fast exit.
-Every additional month a property sits costs real money in mortgage payments, insurance, utilities, and maintenance.

 Should I still offer a buyer's agent commission in my Florida FSBO listing?